What is a complaint?

 Upon receipt of a written client complaint the CCO will: –

-1. Record that complaint in the Central Register noting the client name, branch, the person dealing with their matter, matter number, nature of complaint and the date opened.
+1. Record that complaint in the Central Register noting the client’s name, branch, the person dealing with their matter, matter number, nature of complaint and the date opened.

 2. Send an acknowledgement of receipt of the complaint to the client within 5 working days of receipt of the complaint.
-This acknowledgement of receipt to the client will include a copy of this procedure so that the client is aware of its contents and has the contact details of the Legal Ombudsman should they be required.
+This acknowledgement will include a copy of this procedure so that the client is aware of its contents and has the contact details of the Legal Ombudsman should they be required.
+The acknowledgment will also confirm the person who will investigate the complaint and their anticipated turnaround time for the response.

-4. Personally investigate the matter, including speaking with the person who has day to day conduct of the matter, using the Case Management System, and/or considering the paper file as may be appropriate to the particular complaint.
-The CCO may lack the expert knowledge to investigate complaints outside types of work which he or she currently practices in.
-In such cases, they may refer the complaint to the relevant Team Leader or Director Responsible for that Team, for investigation and response.
-In all other respects, that investigation will be carried out by the Team Leader or Director Responsible in accordance with this procedure.
-The Team Leader or Director Responsible will keep the CCO advised of the progress of the complaint and, in particular, will advise the CCO of the outcome and any procedural changes or training which may be required.
+3. Personally investigate the matter, including speaking with the lawyer or member of staff concerned, and reviewing the client file.
+The CCO may lack the expert knowledge to investigate complaints outside types of work which they currently practice in.
+In such cases, they may refer the complaint to the relevant Team Leader or Director Responsible for investigation and response.
+They will keep the CCO advised of the progress of the complaint and will advise the CCO of the outcome and any procedural changes or training which may be required.

 If there is any good reason why any timescale cannot be met, the CCO or person investigating the complaint will advise the client accordingly as soon as possible.